AjinkyaBijwe/Sales-Detection-Using-Training-Model/Readme.md

 8. Type in the name of the packages required to install “TimeDate,RandomForest” both the packages must be separated by comma “,”.
 Repository must be set to CRAN for installation.

-9.Check whether the installation is done properly from the output window console in the R studio
+9. Check whether the installation is done properly from the output window console in the R studio

-10.Open the code file from the R folder named Logic.R
+10. Open the code file from the R folder named Logic.R

 11. Run the code in the file by selecting all code by CTRL+A and then run it by pressing Enter.

 12. The output screen will calculate the proximity values into the output windows.
 Note: The program may take 5 minutes to execute.

 13. The output console window will show that the final output is written into the Final.csv file into the final folder of the project.